Guitarlion/Guitarlion/README.md

- <h1>Hi, I'm  Michael ! , <a href=https://www.linkedin.com/in/michael-lauretta-a2534011a//">Cybersecurity Professional</a>
+ <h1>Hi, I'm  Michael ! , <a href=https://www.linkedin.com/in/michael-lauretta-a2534011a//">Cybersecurity and IT Professional</a>

  <h2> Certfications:</h2>